-Following news of our upcoming pre-season encounter against Steven Gerrard's Rangers side, we've gone back in time to look at 10 Rovers representatives to have also featured for the Glasgow giants.
+Following news of our upcoming pre-season encounter against Steven Gerrard's Rangers side this weekend, we've gone back in time to look at 10 Rovers representatives to have also featured for the Glasgow giants.

 We begin with Rovers' favourite Turk!
 Tugay was, is and will forever be a club legend in these parts, but before he rocked up in East Lancashire he was also producing the goods north of the border with Rangers.